gnzlbg/static_vector/README.md

 There are at least 3 widely used implementations of `fixed_capacity_vector`:
 [Boost.Container][boost_static_vector] [1], [EASTL][eastl] [2],
 and [Folly][folly] [3].
-The main difference between these is that while `Boost.Container` implement its as a standalone type with its own guarantees, both EASTL and Folly implement it by adding an extra template parameter to their `small_vector` implementations.
+The main difference between these is that `Boost.Container` implements `fixed_capacity_vector` as a standalone type with its own guarantees, while both EASTL and Folly implement it by adding an extra template parameter to their `small_vector` types.

 A `fixed_capacity_vector` can also be poorly emulated by using a custom allocator, like for example [Howard Hinnant's `stack_alloc`][stack_alloc] [4], on top of `std::vector`.

 Some recent proposals like [P0494R0][contiguous_container] [5] and [P0597R0:
-std::constexpr_vector<T>][constexpr_vector_1] [6] share a similar purpose with this proposal.
-The main difference being that this proposal proposes standardizing standard practice.
+`std::constexpr_vector<T>`][constexpr_vector_1] [6] share a similar purpose with this proposal.
+The main difference is that this proposal proposes standardizing standard practice.
 There are also more general proposals that plan to subsume these types of containers behind the allocator interface.

 This proposal closely
 follows [`boost::container::static_vector`][boost_static_vector] [1].
 A